ssg/NoJoy/README.md

 simply invokes PowerShell to do that, which might be Windows 10 specific.
 If you have the will, feel free to adapt it to a native method.

+# To Do's

+- More test coverage
+- Reporting errors to user (currently the tool simply refuses to change state in case of an error)
+- Native enable/disable for better compatibility with older Windows versions
+- Proper setup and signed binaries, so UAC doesn't perplex the user

 # Contribution

 Please test it on different joysticks as I'm not sure how it will perform.
 Saitek setup is basically a hack and other brands might need different hacks as well.
 Unfortunately Windows doesn't provide an easy path to access correct identifiers of gaming devices, or even better a simpler API to disable/enable input devices.

+Feel free to send in pull requests aligned with TODO as well.

 # License